nss-day-cohort-35/Secchioni-Spirits/README.md

 # Nutshell: The Information Dashboard for 'Bangazon' Employees

-Nutshell is a new product offering that we have been tasked with building.
-It's a dashboard for Bangazon employees to use to organize their daily tasks, events, news article.
+Nutshell is a dashboard for Bangazon employees to use to organize their daily tasks, events, news article.

-## Group Project:
+## Group Project Members:

 - [Chandler Turner](https://github.com/jchandlerturner)
 - [Gradi Ellis](https://github.com/geellis1)